isomerpages/imda-codesg/_in-community/1-by-community-for-community.md

 collection_name: in-community
 ---

 By Community, For Community are various ground-up projects by individuals or corporates to promote computational thinking and making for different communities.
-These projects are supported by Our Singapore Fund for Digital Readiness. <br>
+These projects are supported by Our Singapore Fund for Digital Readiness. <br><br>